-IDERA SQL Inventory Manager supports the per-core licensing model using the core factor table, allowing you to override core information for multiple records by editing the processor details.
+IDERA SQL Inventory Manager supports the per-core licensing model using the core factor table(see page 118), allowing you to override core information for multiple records by editing the processor details.

-For more information about using the core-related fields in the Instances SQL Server Licensing view, see SQL Server Licensing by Instance view.
+For more information about using the core-related fields in the Instances SQL Server Licensing view, see SQL Licensing by Instance(see page 207).

-Using the Core Factor Table
+4.7.5.1 Using the Core Factor Table